mountHouli/camp-trip-browser/README.md

   - move common webpack config (such as copying and cleaning files) from server to client config.
   - Consider using `import { syncHistoryWithStore } from 'react-router-redux';`
   - Performance
-    - use renderToNodeStream() from react-dom/server instead of renderToString()
+    - use renderToNodeStream() from react-dom/server instead of renderToString() (see https://blogs.msmvps.com/theproblemsolver/2017/11/26/react-server-side-rendering-with-webpack/)
   - Production build makes a request to `/__webpack_hmr`
   - Fix <script src="/whatever" /> relative path to handle both http and https (if it doesn't already--I dont know)